cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 The minimum relay fee influences the "dust threshold", and has an impact on the output values of Omni transactions, which are chosen to be as low as possible.
 As per default, Omni transactions created with Master Core had output values between `0.00000546` ZUR and `0.00000882` ZUR, whereby the new output values are between `0.0000273` ZUR and `0.0000441` ZUR.

-To continue to create transactions with lower values, start Omni Core with `-minrelaytxfee=0.00001` or add the following to your `zurcoin.conf`:
+To continue to create transactions with lower values, start ZURBank with `-minrelaytxfee=0.00001` or add the following to your `zurcoin.conf`:
 ```
 minrelaytxfee=0.00001
 ```